-The total pension liability was determined by an actuarial valuation as of June 30, 2016, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2012 to June 30, 2015, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2012 to June 30, 2015, applied to all periods included in the measurement:

+Actuarial Cost Method: Individual Entry-Age

+Mortality rates:

-Actuarial Cost Method: Individual Entry-Age Mortality rates : Post retirement: RP-2014 White Collar Total Healthy Annuitant mortality table, sex distinct, with rates set forward one (1) year for males and set back one (1) year for females and generational mortality improvements using MP-2014 two- dimensional mortality improvement scales recently released by the Society of Actuaries (SOA).
-Pre-retirement: RP-2014 White Collar Total Employee mortality table, sex distinct and gen- erational mortality improvements using MP-2014 two-dimensional mortality improvement scales recently released by the SOA, to reflect that experi- ence shows active members having lower mortality rates than retirees of the same age.
-Inflation: 2.75 percent, compounded annually Investment rate of return: 6.75 percent per year, compounded annually Salary increases: 3.0 percent per year (consisting of an inflation component of 2.75 percent per year, a productivity component of .25 percent per year).
-For fiscal year 2017, salaries were assumed to remain at their current rate.
+Post retirement: RP-2014 White Collar Total Healthy Annuitant mortality table, sex distinct, with rates set forward one (1) year for males and set back one (1) year for females and generational mortality improvements using MP-2014 two-dimensional mortality improvement scales recently released by the Society of Actuaries (SOA).

+Pre-retirement: RP-2014 White Collar Total Employee mortality table, sex distinct and generational mortality improvements using MP-2014 two-dimensional mortality improvement scales recently released by the SOA, to reflect that experience shows active members having lower mortality rates than retirees of the same age.

+Inflation: 2.75%, compounded annually

+Investment rate of return: 6.75% per year, compounded annually productivity component of .25% per year).
+For fiscal year 2018, salaries were assumed to remain at their current rate.

+Salary increases: 3.0% per year (consisting of an inflation component of 2.75% per year, a jected to decrease by approximately 50% by the year 2045 due to the assumption that 50% of future members will elect to opt out of participating in the System.

-- Group size growth rate: Based on recent experience, the size of the current active group is projected to decrease by approximately 50 percent by the year 2045 due to the assumption that 50 percent of future members will elect to opt out of participating in the System. - Post-retirement increase: Tier 1: 3.0 percent per year, compounded annually.
-Tier 2: 3.0 percent per year or the annual change in the Consumer Price Index, whichever is less, compounded annually.
+Group size growth rate: Based on recent experience, the size of the current active group is proannual change in the Consumer Price Index, whichever is less, compounded annually.

+Post-retirement increase: Tier 1: 3.0% per year, compounded annually.
+Tier 2: 3.0% per year or the